-Before entering the event site for the first time, the entry tickets are fully validated and a wristband is attached or given to the attendee.
+Before entering the camping grounds and/or festival site for the first time, the entry tickets required for this area are fully validated and a wristband is attached or given to the attendee.
 This replaces the exit ticket.
-The undamaged wristband and entry ticket must be shown when re-entering the event site; otherwise, there is no entitlement to renewed entry.
+The undamaged wristband and entry ticket must be shown when re-entering the relevant area; otherwise, there is no entitlement to renewed entry.

-A security check, including a body check, is performed by the stewards on admission both to the event site and to the festival site for reasons of security and order as well as waste prevention.
+A security check, including a body check, is performed by the stewards on admission both to the campsite and to the festival site for reasons of security and order as well as waste prevention.
 When entering the campsite, any luggage is also subjected to a security check.
 Furthermore, the organiser reserves the right to conduct reasonable health checks, such as e.g. temperature measurements in order to detect infections with the coronavirus disease (COVID-19).
-The organiser is entitled to refuse admission to the event if the attendee is carrying prohibited items (see the house rules of the festival site as well as the parking and camping rules).
+The organiser is entitled to refuse admission to the event or to exclude the attendee from a further stay on the event site if the attendee:

 7. Image and sound recordings on the event site

 We can film, live-stream and take photographs of the event and make audio and audio-visual recordings.
 These may include the audience present.
 By accessing the festival site, the attendee irrevocably consents to the unpaid use of their image and voice for photographs, live broadcasts, transmissions and/or for image and/or sound recordings created by the organiser, their representatives or other third parties in connection with the event, and to their subsequent use in all present and future media (particularly such as in the form of sound and image storage media, and to their digital distribution e.g. on the internet).
 This means the attendee licensing to the organiser and their licensees the right to exploit the attendee’s image, likeness, voice, acts and or statements in any form without further right of approval, including to record, and use, copy, broadcast, make publicly available such material for any purpose (commercial and non-commercial) and any media whether now known or in the future.

 9. Exclusion of attendees

 If good cause exists, particularly if the attendee commits criminal offences on the event site (e.g. assault, theft, drug dealing), lights fireworks or endangers other attendees (e.g. by crowd surfing or similar) or if the organiser has the reasonable suspicion that the attendee is infected with the coronavirus or a comparable infectious disease, then the organiser is entitled to exclude the attendee from the event.
-If the organiser exercises their exclusion right, then the entry ticket loses its validity.
+If the organiser exercises its exclusion right, then the entry ticket loses its validity.
 There is no entitlement to re-admission or to a refund of the purchase price.

-The organiser is only liable for damage to hearing and other damage to health if they or their agents are guilty of intent or negligence or if there has been a culpable failure to fulfil a duty to maintain safety.
+The organiser is only liable for damage to hearing and other damage to health if they or their agents are guilty of intent or negligence or if there has been a culpable failure to fulfil their duty of care.
 The attendee should avoid proximity to the loudspeakers; corresponding barriers must be strictly respected.
 The use of hearing protection is strongly recommended, particularly when close to the stages.
 This can be obtained free of charge from all info points.

 11. Handling of the entry ticket

 The ticket for the relevant area (camping area and/or festival site) must be retained and is no longer transferable after validation.
 Commercial resale of tickets is not permitted.
-The tickets may not be sold privately at a higher price than the ticket price indicated on the ticket, plus any documented fees that were paid (pro rate, where relevant) and which were charged when buying the ticket.
-Unless the promoter has given its prior written consent, it is not permitted to use tickets for commercial advertising and/or marketing purposes (e.g. as a prize for promotional competitions and/or raffles), or to resell tickets in the admission and/or entrance area of the event area over which the promoter has authority.
+Tickets may not be sold privately at a higher price than the printed ticket price plus proven fees that were charged when purchasing of the ticket.
+Finally, the use of tickets for prize draw purposes and/or for running lotteries is explicitly prohibited.
 A breach of these provisions will result in loss of admission entitlement without compensation, i.e. the ticket in this case is invalidated and the organiser is entitled to confiscate this entry ticket without compensation.
 No replacement will be provided if the entry ticket is lost.

-Camping is permitted from 9am on Thursday 4.
-June 2020 and only in the official campsites.
-The complete camping area is not be opened at once,but rather one section at a time as required.
-Illegal camping is prohibited and will be prosecuted.
+Camping is permitted from 12pm on Wednesday June 1, 2022 and only in the marked tent sites and campsites.
+The camping areas will not all be opened at once but rather one section at a time as required.
+Wild camping is prohibited and will be prosecuted.
 Environmental protection and the principles of waste prevention and correct waste disposal must be observed.
-Open fire in camping areas or car parks is prohibited due to the resulting fire risk.
+Unauthorised creation of fireplaces in camping areas or car parks is prohibited due to the resulting fire risk.

 13. Attendee arrival / parking / allocation of areas

 The attendee is responsible for their journey to the event and parks their vehicle at their own risk.
 Parking in unmarked areas is prohibited and will be prosecuted; vehicles may only be parked in approved parking areas or car parks.
-The organiser explicitly advises that all parking and camping areas are separate, except for the caravan camping areas and camping areas for attendees with disabilities.
+The organiser explicitly advises that all parking and camping areas are separated from each other, except for the caravan camping areas and camping areas for attendees with disabilities.
 The displayed parking/camping rules also apply respectively; the instructions of the stewards must also be followed in this respect.
 There is no entitlement to being granted a particular parking space and/or campsite within the category booked.
 Parking spaces and campsites are allocated by the organiser’s stewards.
 Escape and rescue lanes must be kept clear of any structures at all times.

-Programme changes can occur at festivals.
+14.2 Programme changes can occur at festivals.
 In the event of the cancellation of individual artists or groups of artists, the organiser will endeavour to find an appropriate replacement; attendees have no entitlement to claims due to cancellation of individual artists or groups of artists.
 Admission to event areas with a limited capacity is granted only within the scope of the officially approved audience capacities.
-If the maximum capacity is reached, the organiser may restrict admission temporarily, without this forming the basis for a claim to a partial refund.
+If the admission volume is full, then the organiser may restrict admission temporarily, without this forming the basis for a claim to a partial refund.

 For security reasons, the organiser may temporarily or completely clear and close individual car park or campsite areas or other areas of the festival site, without this forming the basis of a claim to a partial refund of the ticket price.
 The related instructions of the organiser or the instructions of people or companies commissioned by the organiser must be followed immediately to prevent danger to life and limb.